-Avocado chickpea sandwich is a type of baked falafel made without cilantro leaves but mint instead.
-Served with mini pita breads, a low fat yogurt sauce and some extras toppings like avocado, tomato, lettuce and onion sprouts.
-A fun, healthy, vegetarian lunch!
+The avocado chickpea sandwich is a type of baked falafel that traded cilantro for mint.
+Served with mini pita bread, low-fat yogurt and some extras toppings like avocado, tomato, lettuce, etc. A fun, healthy way to eat vegetarian!

 For the fresh cilantro haters out there, this is the way to make your falafels.
 I love making those, they are aromatic, healthy and fun because everyone gets to choose their toppings.
 I love a good crispy chickpea fritter but the frying factor turns me off.
-If you are looking for an healthier version, try these oven backed chickpea with mint fritters.
-Also, served this way, it’s more convivial and fun to combine with lovely textures like smooth yogurt, crunchy lettuce and juicy tomatoes.
+If you are looking for a healthier version, try these oven-backed chickpea fritters.
+Also, served this way, it’s more convivial and fun to combine with lovely textures like; smooth yogurt, crunchy lettuce and juicy tomatoes.

 I like to make the patties slightly chunkier, not too smooth, with bits of chickpeas showing through here and there.
-The size is up to you, can do smaller size if you have little ones, or longer ones if you prefer.
-Chickpea flour is fantastic binder, and totally gluten free.
-This recipe uses canned chickpeas, because to make the patties, it’s way easier this way.
+The size is up to you, can do smaller sizes if you have little ones, or longer ones if you prefer.
+Chickpea flour is a fantastic binder and is totally gluten-free.
+This recipe uses canned chickpeas because to make the patties, it’s way easier this way.
 Fresh chickpeas wouldn’t hold as well.
-I also wanted to imitate the crunchy exterior from fried falafels by adding a coat of breadcrumbs to the falafels but this step is totally optional.
+I also wanted to imitate the crunchy exterior of fried falafels by adding a coat of breadcrumbs to the falafels but this step is totally optional.

-This recipe inspiration comes from a great falafel pita sandwich I’ve ate from a food truck, last year, made with mint instead of cilantro leaves, it was surprisingly fantastic.
-I’m not a cilantro hater but I know there is a lot out there, so this recipe is spot on for you!
+This recipe inspiration comes from a great falafel pita sandwich I ate from a food truck, last year, made with mint instead of cilantro leaves, it was surprisingly fantastic.
+I’m not a cilantro hater but I know there is a lot out there, so this recipe is spot-on for you!

-Chickpeas has been cultivate since 7000 BC, such an old bean!
+Chickpeas have been cultivated since 7000 BC, such an old bean!
 Without saying its health properties are as long as they are old.
 Let’s just name a few; lower bad cholesterol, filled with fibres, minerals, vitamins and proteins, help regulate blood pressure, etc. In other words, chickpeas will bring you to your old days.
 You can make a Backed Falafel Pita Sandwiches dinner and keep the rest for a quick snack the next day, or as a salad topping.
-These falafels conserves very well for a few days.
+These falafels conserve very well for a few days.

-These chickpea fritters goes everywhere and with anything, whether it’s on top of a salad, rice, in a pita bread or even tortilla bread.
-My own personal favorite is in small pita breads with lots of veggies.
+These chickpea fritters go everywhere and with anything, whether it’s on top of a salad, rice, in pita bread or even tortilla bread.
+My own personal favourite is small pita bread with lots of veggies.
 Could also be a great picnic dish!
 If you want to make your own pitas check out the recipe from a fellow food blogger, Sarah James from Tales From The Kitchen Shed here.

-As for the sides, I always enjoy to fill a plate with colorful veggies for this particular recipe.
-This time, I’ve added lettuce, tomato, avocado, onions sprout and a yogurt style sauce.
-It could as well have been Babaganoush, halloumi, feta, roasted peppers, olives, spinach, etc. For the yogurt sauce recipe, I’ve used this one here, a low calories, low sodium and almost fat free sauce.
+As for the sides, I always enjoy filling a plate with colourful veggies for this particular recipe.
+This time, I’ve added lettuce, tomato, avocado, onions sprout and a yogurt-style sauce.
+It could as well have been Babaganoush, halloumi, feta, roasted peppers, olives, spinach, etc. For the yogurt sauce recipe, I’ve used this one here, low calories, low sodium and almost fat-free sauce.